tildecoin/rtcoin/PLAN.md

 ## `rtcoin-client`
 * On startup, check for key pair to be used to sign/verify communications with the server.
 If the key pair doesn't exist, generate one.
-* Any time a password must be sent along with a request, a `SHA-256` hash of the password will be sent.
+* Communications with `rtcoin-server` will be via TLS